Is the Yucatan Peninsula safe for new travelers?

 The peninsula and the west coast are known as the Riviera Maya are safe to travel alone, if don’t get up to anything illegal/suspect.

-It helps to know Spanish since Mexicans and Yucatan residents very much appreciate English speakers who learn it as a second language.
+It helps to know basic Spanish since Mexicans and Yucatan residents very much appreciate English speakers who learn it as a second language.

 💡Smart Travel Tip